Film buying market expands into Sundance premieres section

-LOS ANGELES (Reuters) - As the buyer’s market widens into the Sundance Film Festival’s premieres section, returning independent filmmakers and controversial documentary subjects will take the spotlight, organizers announced Monday.
+LOS ANGELES, Dec 8 (Reuters) - As the buyer’s market widens into the Sundance Film Festival’s premieres section, returning independent filmmakers and controversial documentary subjects will take the spotlight, organizers announced Monday.

 The premieres, showcasing motion pictures outside the festival’s categories of competition, will screen new films from Sundance stalwarts like director Noah Baumbach’s “Mistress America” starring Greta Gerwig, Joe Swanberg’s “Digging for Fire” and the comedy “Don Verdean” from filmmaker Jared Hess, of “Napoleon Dynamite” fame.